sora-xor/sora-docs/src/sora-economy.md

 ## SORAnomics

-The key thesis of the SORA economic system is that **for cryptoeconomic systems to be able to compete with contemporary centralized economic systems, there needs to be a rational economic model**.
+The key thesis of the SORA economic system is that **for cryptoeconomic systems to be able to compete with contemporary, centralized economic systems, there needs to be a rational economic model**.
 To create a rational economic model, we did a survey of various economic theories, starting our journey in 2017.
 Over the course of this time we also employed an economist ([Yokei Yamaguchi](https://www.vollgeld-initiative.ch/fa/img/Vertiefung_deutsch/P2P-PM-System_WP__Japan_Futures_Research_Center.pdf)) to work with us in 2018, and he helped us with several key parts of the model.

 The conclusions were that there is a large amount of empirical evidence that suggests that **it is the change in the allocation of money in an economy that is a necessary and sufficient determinant of growth**.
 This was shown by Richard Werner in his [disaggregated quantity theory of money](https://eprints.soton.ac.uk/36569/), where he disaggregated Fisher's [equation of exchange](https://en.wikipedia.org/wiki/Equation_of_exchange) (MV = PY; a good way to think about this is also that MV equals nominal GDP viewed from the perspective of buyers, whereas PY equates to nominal GDP viewed from the perspective of producers/sellers) into *real* (*R*) and *financial* (*F*) transactions: